Hit by a Drunk Driver in Florida

 Florida requires no minimum bodily injury liability coverage at all.
 A drunk driver may carry $10,000/$20,000 BI, or none.
 Catastrophic injuries from a DUI crash routinely exceed the at-fault driver's policy by orders of magnitude.

 UM coverage under section 627.727 fills the gap.
 UM provides bodily injury coverage to the named insured and resident relatives when the at-fault driver is uninsured or underinsured.
-Stacking — multiplying UM limits by the number of insured vehicles — can substantially expand the available recovery.
+Stacking, which multiplies UM limits by the number of insured vehicles, can substantially expand the available recovery.

 Check UM coverage early.
 Verify the policy declarations, count stacked vehicles, identify resident-relative policies, and look for umbrella policies.
 Bad-faith setup against the UM carrier becomes relevant if the carrier refuses a fair offer; section 624.155 governs.

 Get the public records early.
-The arresting agency's records — incident report, BAC log, body cam footage, breath test maintenance records — are public records.
+The arresting agency's records, including the incident report, BAC log, body cam footage, and breath test maintenance records, are public records.
 Submit a written request immediately.
 Most agencies respond within weeks.

 Coordinate with the State Attorney's victim advocate.
 The victim has standing to be heard at sentencing.
 The advocate can keep you informed of the criminal docket and can sometimes facilitate plea-deal terms that include restitution or admissions useful in the civil case.